b-rad-NDi/Ubuntu-media-tree-kernel-builder/README.md

 ### Then install the virtual packages (enables updates)

-sudo apt-get install linux-image-mediatree-generic
+sudo apt-get install linux-image-mediatree

-sudo apt-get install linux-headers-mediatree-generic
+sudo apt-get install linux-headers-mediatree

-If you use an NVidia or AMD graphics card it is imperative to install the linux-headers-mediatree-generic package in order for the graphics card drivers to sucessfully regenerate on driver upgrade.
+If you use an NVidia or AMD graphics card it is imperative to install the linux-headers-mediatree package in order for the graphics card drivers to sucessfully regenerate on driver upgrade.
 There are many other packages similarly requiring kernel headers, so most users should install this.